Sel Municipality: Geography

-Sel is bordered on the north by Dovre and Vågå municipalities, and on the south by Nord-Fron municipality.
-To the northeast it is bordered by Folldal municipality.
-Large parts of the very first national park in Norway, Rondane National Park is situated in the municipality of Sel and has its main entrances from the mountain villages of Høvringen and Mysuseter.
+Sel Municipality is bordered on the north by Dovre Municipality and Vågå Municipality, and on the south by Nord-Fron Municipality.
+To the northeast it is bordered by Folldal Municipality.
+Large parts of the very first national park in Norway, Rondane National Park is situated in Sel Municipality and has its main entrances from the mountain villages of Høvringen and Mysuseter.
 The Jutulhogget canyon is located in the park.
+The highest point in the municipality is the 2138.65 m tall mountain Storronden.

-Although it has a small population, Sel is one of the more scenic and historically significant areas of the Gudbrandsdalen valley.
-A large concentration of Norway's heritage-listed farms are located in the Heidal valley in Sel municipality (Heidal became part of Sel municipality in 1965).
+Although it has a small population, Sel Municipality is one of the more scenic and historically significant areas of the Gudbrandsdalen valley.
+A large concentration of Norway's heritage-listed farms are located in the Heidal valley in Sel Municipality (Heidal Municipality became part of Sel Municipality in 1965).

 The town of Otta, named after the Otta River, is the main population center in the municipality.
 Otta lies at the point where the Otta River joins the Gudbrandsdalslågen river from the west.
 The Otta River leads up to the historically important Vågå and Lom regions and the passes to the west into the Jotunheimen mountain range.